Guide to the Different Types of Sage Plants

 - Water: It likes to live on the dry side

-Although it’s typically grown as a beautiful ornamental, this type of sage has a delicious minty flavor that works well in the kitchen!
+Although it’s typically grown as a beautiful ornamental, this sage has a delicious minty flavor that works well in the kitchen!

 Hummingbird Sage